International Supply Chain Education Alliance: ISCEA Expansion into Europe, the Middle East and Africa

 Since 2010 ISCEA has been organizing Supply Chain Management Summits and certification workshops in UAE and Saudi Arabia.

 In 2014 the French Supply Chain Management Association (FAPICS), introduced to France ISCEA's CDDP (Certified Demand Driven Planner) certification program; and in 2016 it introduced CSCA (Certified Supply Chain Analyst).
 ISCEA's SCTECH 2019 was held in France in parallel to FAPICS Conference.

 In 2020, FAPICS changed its name to l'Association francophone de Supply Chain Management (AfrSCM), maintaining the collaboration and promoting ISCEA's certifications to schools like IAE Paris - Sorbonne Business School, and its member companies.

 ISCEA collaborated in 2019 with Africa Resource Centre (ARC) awarding future leaders of Nigeria with Certified Supply Chain Analyst (CSCA) and Certified HealthCare Supply Chain Analyst (CHSCA) scholarships worth US$550,000.
 ARC is an independent supply chain advisor to Ministries of Health of African Countries, aimed to improve availability of medicine and health in Africa.

 In 2021 ISCEA entered into a partnership with Supply Chain Economy-Management (SCE-Management).
 The focus of this partnership will be strengthening supply chain systems through both capacity building and certification in Benin and French-speaking Africa.

+In 2025, the American University in Cairo - Onsi Sawiris School of Business Executive Education (ExecEd) secured ISCEA accreditation for its Supply Chain Management Professional Certificate.
+This recognition positioned AUC as the first university in Egypt to offer an ISCEA-accredited program that not only grants a professional certificate but also prepares participants to sit for the globally respected Certified Supply Chain Manager (CSCM) exam.

 Other countries in EMEA in which supply chain professionals are acquiring their supply chain certification credentials from ISCEA include Iraq, Egypt, Jordan, Kenya, South Africa and Spain.